 This post may include affiliate links.
 Thank you for your support.

-Update: This post was originally published in March 2017.
-I’ve updated the post below to include more information about this easy vegetarian piccata.
-Plus, I added a recipe video to show you how easy this dish is to make!
+Update: This recipe was originally published in March 2017.
+I’ve updated the article below to include more information about this easy vegetarian piccata.

-Alias – Piccata gone trendy with a vegetarian twist.
-Because, meatless meals ARE totally trendy!
+Alias – classic piccata gone trendy and super tasty with a vegetarian twist.

 This recipe features plump, perfectly tender and soft chickpeas bathed in a velvety, smooth, buttery, rich, yet light piccata sauce with notes of tart lemon and dry white wine; pops of briny capers and a generous sprinkling of fresh, herbaceous parsley.